 You may also choose to resign from service for personal reasons.
-Resignations must always be in writing with a resignation date.
+Resignations must always be in writing with a resignation date, and reason for the resignation.
 When practicable, written notice of resignation should be given at least two weeks in advance to ensure that your departure will be minimally disruptive to the project and the AmeriCorps VISTA program.